 If you provide our firms the opportunity to represent you, you will not be responsible for any legal fees unless we achieve a settlement or judgment on your behalf.

-Very strict time limits may apply to your ability to seek civil compensation!
-It is important that you consult an experienced lawyer as soon as you suspect that you may have been the victim of sexual assault or inappropriate conduct on the part of Dr. Tyndall or USC.
+Very strict time limits may apply to your ability to seek civil compensation.
+It is important that you consult an experienced lawyer as soon as possible.